NSEcho/furlzz/README.md

 * `scene_activity` - when the application is using `-[UISceneDelegate scene:continueUserActivity]`

-For the method of `scene_activity` you need to pass the `UISceneDelegate` class name
+For the method of `scene_activity` you need to pass the `UISceneDelegate` class name For the method of `delegate` you need to pass the `AppDelegate` class name

 PRs are more than welcome to extend any functionality inside the furlzz